 Places for Pollinators: what do they need and how can we help? – Includes the engaging PowerPoint presentation (described in the above section) on how to attract and benefit native bees, hummingbirds, and butterflies in our yard, garden, field and farm habitats followed by a field trip exercise to observe and study foraging (flowering plants) and nesting habitats.
 Group discussion in the field involves how to provide habitat to an array of pollinators at a variety of scales.

-Forest Biodiversity: what it means and how to enhance it – includes a PowerPoint presentation (described in the above section) followed by a field trip exercise in which break-out groups are guided to identify different components of forest biodiversity, and how to enhance and protect these forest features (wildlife trees, stand structure, etc.).
-Group discussion in the field involves ways in which landowners and land managers can apply this knowledge to promote forest biodiversity.
+Intelligent Tinkering: Boosting Biodiversity at Any Scale – includes a PowerPoint presentation (described in the above section) followed by a field trip exercise in which break-out groups are guided to identify different components of forest/farm/garden biodiversity, and how to enhance and protect these features (wildlife trees, native plants, etc.).
+Group discussion in the field involves ways in which homeowner, landowners, farmers and land managers can apply this knowledge to promote native biodiversity.